Skip to main content

 • “My final complaint is performance.”

-• “I also love that while some of the achievements are completion-based, some are performance-based and require clever puzzle-solving skills, along with a bit of luck.”
+• “I also love that while some of the achievements are completion-based, some are performance-based and depend on how cleverly you work the puzzles out, while others require a little gameplay skill (or a bit of luck!).”

 • stability